weboccult/laravel-aws-cloud-watch-logger/README.md

     | List of Available Drivers
     |--------------------------------------------------------------------------
     |
-    | These are the list of drivers to use for this package.
+    | This is the list of drivers to use for this package.
     | You can change the name.
 Then you'll have to change
     | it in the map array too.
     |